Southern All Stars: 1970s: Early years

-On June 25, 1978, their debut single "Katte ni Sindbad" was released from Victor Entertainment.
-Its title was named after two hit songs in Japan in 1977, "Katte ni Shiyagare" by Kenji Sawada and "Nagisa no Sindbad" by Pink Lady In addition, the release date of their debut single was Sawada's 29th birthday.
-The song featured Kuwata's impressive coarse-grained vocals like a tongue twister.
-To promote their first single, they appeared on various TV programs.
-The weird costumes they dressed in and their eccentric performance made an unforgettable impact on listeners.
-Their single gradually climbed the charts and peaked at No. 3 on the Japan's Oricon Singles Chart in autumn of the same year.
+On June 25, 1978, their debut single "Katte ni Sindbad" was released by Victor Entertainment.
+Its title was named after two hit songs in Japan in 1977, "Katte ni Shiyagare" by Kenji Sawada and "Nagisa no Sindbad" by Pink Lady.
+Additionally, the release date of the debut single was Sawada's 29th birthday.
+The song features Kuwata's impressive coarse-grained vocals song like a tongue twister.
+To promote their first single, the band appeared on various TV programs.
+The unusual outfits they wore and their eccentric performance left an unforgettable impact on listeners.
+The single gradually climbed the charts and peaked at No. 3 on the Oricon Singles Chart in autumn of the same year.

-Because of the sales promotion of "Katte ni Sindbad" and the following single "Kibun Shidai de Semenaide", they were considered performers of novelty songs.
+Because of the promotional material for "Katte ni Sindbad" and the following single "Kibun Shidai de Semenaide", they were considered performers of novelty songs.
 However, "Itoshi no Ellie", their third single released on March 25, 1979, was sufficient to overturn their comedic public image.
 This pop-ballad was highly regarded by many Japanese music critics and artists, including Hiroshi Miyagawa and Kosetsu Minami.
 The song is regarded as one of the most notable songs by the Southern All Stars.
-In 1988, a cover version by Ray Charles was featured in a Suntory Limited TV advertisement.
+In 1988, an English-language cover version by Ray Charles, "Ellie My Love", was featured in a Suntory Limited TV advertisement.
 It was released as a single in Japan only, and reached No. 3 on the Oricon.
-The cover version by Charles became the best-selling single performed by a Western artist in 1989.
+This cover version by Charles became 1989's best-selling single performed by a Western artist.

 Two months after Southern released their debut single, their first album, Atsui Munasawagi, was released.
 The band was not able to devote ample time to recording and songwriting for 10 Numbers Carat, their second album.
 10 Numbers Carat featured their breakthrough ballad "Itoshi no Ellie", which was released only eight months after their debut album.
 Kuwata's angry look on the album cover mirrored his exhaustion.
-Hence, the leader of the band wasn't satisfied with the quality of the album and has stated that the album was "trash".
+Hence, the leader of the band was not satisfied with the quality of the album, and later called it "trash".